Meta Discovery: Learning to Discover Novel Classes given Very Limited Data: Experiments

-\paragraph{Results analysis of L2DNC with \emph{abundant} novel-class data.} Other than L2DNCL, MEDI can also address L2DNC efficiently.
-Results of L2DNC are shown in Table~\ref{tab:abundant} (Appendix~\ref{Asec:l2dnc}).
-Table~\ref{tab:abundant} shows that MEDI-MAML is comparable with the representative methods but cannot outperform the RS.
-Compared with RS, MEDI-MAML samples many inner-tasks for training, while RS uses the whole data.
-Incomplete data makes MEDI-MAML unable to learn the global distribution of novel classes.
-MEDI-PRO is not as well as MEDI-MAML on L2DNC tasks.
-As the absence of labels of novel class data, we cannot finetune the model used for calculating data embedding, which is trained by known-class data.
-Although this model cannot adapt to novel classes, we can calculate more accurately prototypes with \emph{abundant} novel-class data.
-Hence, with MEDI-PRO, the results of L2DNC are obviously better than the results of L2DNCL.

-\paragraph{Ablation study.}~~ To verify the effectiveness of CATA, we conduct ablation study by removing CATA from MEDI-MAML and MEDI-PRO.
-According to Table~\ref{tab:abl}, CATA significantly improves the performance of MEDI-MAML and MEDI-PRO.
-However, there exists an abnormal phenomenon in OmniGlot, i.e., MM w/o C outperforms MM in the task of $20$-way $1$-obsv.
+\textbf{Ablation study.} To verify the effectiveness of CATA, we conduct ablation study by removing CATA from MM and MP.
+According to Table~\ref{tab:abl}, CATA significantly improves the performance of MM and MP.
+However, there exists an abnormal phenomenon in OmniGlot, i.e., MM w/o CATA outperforms MM in the task of $20$-way $1$-observation.
 Although we need $16$ ($=|S^{\mathrm{l,tr}}|+|S^{\mathrm{l,ts}}|=1+15$) data for each class in an inner-task, the total amount of data for each class is only $20$.
-Therefore, there are not enough data for CATA to sample, which makes CATA cannot improve the ACC of MEDI-MAML.
+Therefore, there are not enough data for CATA to sample, which makes CATA cannot improve the ACC of MM.